funcx-faas/helm-chart/README.md

    that is settled, can reuse deleted text, and elaborate:
    These secrets need to exist in the correct Globus Auth app.
    ]

+3b.
+Configure endpoint UUID:

+    First generate a UUID, for example, by running `uuidgen` or `cat /proc/sys/kernel/random/uuid`.

+    Do not copy someone elses UUID from their example configuration.
+All kinds of subtle identity problems will happen if you do.

+    Paste the UUID into your values.yaml in an endpoint section:

+    ```
+    funcx_endpoint:
+        endpointUUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+    ```

 5. Install the helm chart:
     ```shell script